MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Create a wished product.
-Any user can create a wished product for one of their own wishlists.
-Admins can create wished products for others.
+Destroy a wished product.
+Users can destroy their own wished_products, admins can destroy any.

 ## Create a wished product